This guide helps you access assessment feedback submitted to Turnitin.

 If you tutor has uploaded feedback for your submission, it will become available to you after the post date.

-You can easily check if you work has been marked by checking if a grade has appeared in the 'Grade' column.
+You can easily check if feedback is available by checking if a grade has appeared in the 'Grade' column.

 There are three different types of feedback in Turnitin; Overall comments, the Rubric and in-line comments.